Localization for THH(ku) and the topological Hochschild and cyclic homology of Waldhausen categories: Spectral categories associated to simplicially enriched W aldhausen categories

 \begin{proof} Part~(i) and the statement about the first sequence in part~(ii) are clear.
 The statement about the second sequence follows from part~(i) and the argument in~\cite[\S III.2.1]{LMS} or~\cite[7.4.vi]{MMSS}. \end{proof}

-The proposition indicates that for a simplicially tensored Waldhausen category $\aC$, the spectral category $\aC^{S}$ is nearly ``pretriangulated'' in the sense of \cite[4.4]{BlumbergMandellTHHLoc}.
+The proposition indicates that for a simplicially tensored Waldhausen category $\aC$, the spectral category $\aC^{S}$ is nearly pretriangulated (Definition~\ref{deftriang}).
 In fact, we have the following easy corollary:

 \begin{cor} Let $\aC$ be a simplicially tensored Waldhausen category in which every object is weakly equivalent to a suspension.
-Then the category $\aC^{S}$ is pretriangulated, i.e., the category of components $\pi_{0}\aC^{S}$ has the structure of a triangulated category with triangles coming from the cofibration sequences and translation from the suspension. \end{cor}
+Then the category $\aC^{S}$ is \textin{pretriangulated}, and in particular, the category of components $\pi_{0}\aC^{S}$ has the structure of a triangulated category with triangles coming from the \textin{Puppe sequence}s and translation from the suspension. \end{cor}

-\begin{rem} As the preceding results indicate, the construction of the mapping spectra described above provides a version of stabilization of the simplicial Waldhausen category $\aC$.
+\begin{rem} As the preceding results indicate, the construction of the mapping spectra described above provides a version of stabilization of the simplicial Waldhausen category $\aC$, when we regard the objects of $\aC$ as being compact.
 In particular, the zeroth space of (a fibrant replacement of) the mapping spectrum $\aC^{S}(x,y)$ is given by

 It is possible to explicitly compare $\aC^{S}$ to a model of the formal stabilization in terms of symmetric spectrum objects in $\aC$.
-We give an example below, but general theorems of this sort are encumbered with technical hypotheses, and since we do not need such results we leave this to the interested reader. \end{rem}
+We give an example below, but general theorems of this sort are encumbered with technical hypotheses, and since we do not need such results we leave them to the interested reader. \end{rem}

-\begin{example}[Spectral categories and stabilization in Waldhausen's algebraic $K$- theory of spaces] Let $G$ be a group-like topological monoid, let $W$ a CW-complex on which $G$ acts, and let $R(W,G)$ denote the category of $G$-spaces which have $W$ as a retract.
+\begin{example}[Spectral categories and stabilization in Waldhausen's algebraic $K$-theory of spaces] Let $G$ be a group-like topological monoid, let $W$ be a CW-complex on which $G$ acts, and let $R(W,G)$ denote the category of $G$-spaces which have $W$ as a retract.
 When restricting to objects satisfying some kind of finiteness condition, $R(W,G)$ provides Waldhausen's motivating example for a Waldhausen category and one of the models underlying the algebraic $K$-theory of spaces.
 We can give $R(W,G)$ the model structure in which the weak equivalences are the equivariant maps that induce underlying equivalences of spaces.
 The category $R(W,G)$ is in no sense stable (for example, when $G$ and $W$ are trivial, $R(W,G)$ is the category of based spaces), and the spectral category $R(W,G)^{S}$ is equivalent to the evident subcategory of free $\Sigma^{\infty}_+ G$-spectra, as expected. \end{example}